StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

-- Place first root room in a smaller rectangle, say only in the central 30% of the map along each dimension.
-Add a DungeonConfig field for this 30% value.
-Also adjust the _categorize_side_distance function in initial tree grower to adjust for the smaller size.

 - Instead of setting direction preference when creating each RoomTemplate, rather automatically infer it by checking which sides have door-ports on them.
 Eg the 90-degree bend templates should avoid having either door port facing map edge.

 - Add a re-centering step?
 If dungeon is on one side of the map, move it closer to the middle, then try adding more rooms.